ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 ### Getting back to previous version of packages

-There was no issue with the old {rtweet} and {tidytext}.
-To verify this, let’s get back to previous versions of these two packages with the `install_version()` function from {devtools}:
+So, to examplify this {rtweet} and {tidytext} issue, let’s go back to these versions of the packages.
+For this, we’ll use the `install_version()` function from {devtools}:

 ``` r